Jazz Frogs

 Reviewed by Paghat the Ratgirl

-Jazz Frogs The Oscar-nominated The Old Mill Pond (1936) opens on a very beautifull drawn mill & pond scene, with a soft instrumentation of "Down by the Old Mill Stream" on the soundtrack.
+Jazz Frogs The Oscar-nominated The Old Mill Pond (1936) opens on a very beautifully drawn mill & pond scene, with a soft instrumentation of "Down by the Old Mill Stream" on the soundtrack.

 As dusk falls, Cab Frogoway & His Orchestra rise out of the water on lily pads.
-Cab does some very nice dancing then begins singing an awful rendition of "Kicking the Gong Around," his orchestra answering some of the calls:
+Cab does some very nice dancing then begins singing a fair to good rendition of "Kicking the Gong Around," his orchestra answering some of the calls:

 Jazz FrogsMinnie shows up, played by a pretty Ethel Waters frog in a red dress, singing with surprising sweet intonations: